-When we arrived at the hotel, there was a long queue for check-in at the reception (about 50 people), but in the reception counter there are 10 windows where guests can be served, so we waited for about 15 minutes.
+When we arrived at the hotel, there was a long queue for check-in at the reception (about 50 people), but at the reception counter there are 10 windows where guests can be served, so we waited for about 15 minutes.

 In the entire complex, there are shopping malls, restaurants, aquarium, cinema, swimming pool.
 Everything is connected by a network of dense corridors.
-Fortunately, when you are checked-in, you get a map of the object and so, it is easier to get to your room.
+Fortunately, when you are checked in, you get a map of the object and so, it is easier to get to your room.